 As a parents, if you have got an ambitious young athlete in your household who is dreaming big and putting all their eggs in the sports basket, how can you guard against your child becoming one of these statistics in the future?

-Dream big, but always have a plan B– at HPP we love the big dream.
+Dream big, but always have a plan B – at HPP we love the big dream.
 Ambition and goals are wonderful things to have and can really drive young people to be active and develop a great work ethic.
-But it’s really important to acknowledge that sport can be fragile, not everyone’s dreams come true, or a career ending injury could be just around the corner.
+But it's really important to acknowledge that sport can be fragile, and a career ending injury could be just around the corner.
 So stick at education, think about possible alternatives to sport as a life choice and have that on the back burner.

 Do sport for fun – It's great to want to be a champion and win the big competitions, but ultimately, sport should be done for fun.
 It will never be 100% fun all the time, but the overriding driver should be enjoyment.
 So as a parent try not to develop a language and culture of outcomes in your household, but engage more with the day to day processes and the enjoyment being derived from that.
 What does this mean?
 I guess it means at the end of a competition day, have a conversation with your child about whether they enjoyed it and how much fun it was, rather than whether they won or lost.
 That way, if and when their sporting career comes to an end, the journey has been enjoyable whether they have won the ultimate prize or not.